udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Like everything else in free software, we only need one Super Social Network!! because all free software parts will merge together!!
 Except programming languages and frameworks, too fragmented, essentially different ways of doing same things, which is also now merged using Phoscript/Phoshell.

+Cloning MAGAF is not rocket science.
+There are enough free software programmers to do so.
+However, they move like random air particles.
+We need SEVERAL BREAKTHROUGH MECHANISMS to make these most talented individuals on Earth to become "self organized".
+Phosway is the name of this comprehensive suite of projects.
+(Click [here](https://github.com/udexon/Phosway/blob/master/README.md) for details.)

 :: label notes with numbers, so that can calculate how much more to correct